blankaex/blog/_posts/2022-10-03-ramen-burgers.md

 Anyway, back on topic.
 This has basically been the guiding principle—the north star, if you will—that we've been working under this entire time.
 Even longer, if you happen to know us from before *Mieruko-chan*.

 A translated work should be able to be consumed as if it were produced in the target language.
 It shouldn't require additional cultural or linguistic knowledge to understand, and it definitely shouldn't require footnotes to be comprehensible.
 I say this all the time, but translating is more of a creative practice than people give it credit for.
-It's about conveying meaning, not just playing swapping words.
+It's about conveying meaning, not just swapping words.

 Obviously, this rule might break down if the work is heavily engrained in the culture of the source material and explores unique concepts of that language and its people.
 It does hold up pretty well for a cartoon book about spoops with yuri undertones, though.